-2.57.
+- 2.57.
 If fuel of a new design or modified fuel is to be introduced into the core, the operating organization is responsible for ensuring that the fuel meets the design requirements and that any safety related effects of this fuel on core operations are thoroughly investigated and understood: see para.
 7.18 of SSR-2/2 (Rev. 1) [1].
-Prior to operating a core with more than one type of fuel, the operating organization should ensure that the fuel of new design or modified fuel is compatible with the existing fuel, and that the operating personnel responsible for core management have access to all the relevant information.
+Prior to operating a core with more than one type of fuel, the operating organization should ensure that the fuel of new design or modified fuel is compatible with the existing fuel and other core components, and that the operating personnel responsible for core management have access to all the relevant information7. - 2.58.

-2.58.
 Appropriate licensing documentation should be prepared for the new or modified fuel.
-This documentation should include the following:

-- (a) Information on the fuel design and on input data for prediction and monitoring of core behaviour; - (b) Results of analyses and testing that were used to develop correlations for monitoring thermal margins; - (c) Verification of mechanical, thermal-hydraulic and neutronic limits for design compatibility; - (d) Analysis of the effects of transients on the fuel. - 14
+This documentation should include the following: - (a) Information on the fuel design and on input data for prediction and monitoring of core behaviour; - (b) Results of analyses and testing that were used to develop correlations for monitoring thermal margins; - (c) Verification of thermomechanical, mechanical, thermal-hydraulic and neutronic limits for design compatibility; - (d) Analysis of the effects of transients on the fuel. - 2.59.

-2.59.
 To assess the behaviour of fuel of a new design or of a modified fuel under the conditions expected in subsequent use, a lead test assembly programme should be considered, in which all available operating experience is taken into account.
-Such a programme should include the following:

-- (a) Testing the administrative measures and procedures, and tools and equipment for handling the new fuel; - (b) Monitoring the performance of the new fuel, including corrosion effects; - (c) Gaining operating experience of using more than one fuel type in the core.

-2.60.
-Feedback from experiments and research and development programmes covering power ramp tests, reactivity-initiated accident tests and loss of coolant accident tests (analytical or global) should be taken into account when determining the behaviour of fuel of new designs for operational states and accident conditions.
+Such a programme should include the following: - (a) Testing the administrative measures and procedures, and tools and equipment for handling the new fuel; - (b) Monitoring the performance of the new fuel, including corrosion, thermomechanical and mechanical effects; - (c) Gaining operating experience of using more than one fuel type in the core. - 2.60.
+Feedback from experiments and research and development programmes covering power ramp tests, reactivity-initiated accident tests and loss of coolant accident tests (analytical or global) should be taken into account when determining the behaviour of fuel of new designs for operational states and accident conditions. - 2.61.

-2.61.
 Care should be taken by the operating organization if considering changing to a new supplier, to ensure that the quality of the fuel assembly is not adversely affected and supporting analysis is maintained (if applicable).

+7 It is good safety practice to consider the use of a new fuel assembly in a step by step approach, gradually increasing the number of fuel assemblies loaded and the number of reactors concerned.
+Moreover, it is advisable to adopt a cautious approach for any modification of a fuel assembly design, by following successive and progressive steps: 1. allowing to obtain sufficient and relevant feedback before proceeding to the irradiation in reactor; 2. starting with a few lead test assemblies up to fuel loads in one and then several reactors.